A topic from the subject of Isolation in Chemistry.

 Procedure:

-• Wavelength range: The wavelength range scanned should be wide enough to capture the absorption bands of the compound.
+• Wavelength range: The chosen wavelength range should encompass the expected absorption peaks of the compound.
+Preliminary information about the compound might guide this selection.

 Significance: